 - 1. My name is Lynnae Wilson.
 I am over the age of 18 and fully competent to make this affidavit. - 2.
-I am the Senior Vice President for CenterPoint Energy Houston Electric, LLC (CenterPoint Houston). - 3.
-All relevant operating personnel of CenterPoint Houston are familiar with and have received training on the applicable the contents and execution of CenterPoint Houston's emergency operations plan (EOP), and such personnel are instructed to follow the applicable portions of the EOP except to the extent deviations are appropriate as a result of specific circumstances during the course of an emergency. - 4.
+I am the Senior Vice President, Electric Business, for CenterPoint Energy.
+As Senior Vice President, I lead and have oversight over the operations of CenterPoint Energy Houston Electric, LLC (CenterPoint Houston). - 3.
+All relevant operating personnel of CenterPoint Houston are familiar with and have received training on the applicable contents and execution of CenterPoint Houston's Emergency Operations Plan (EOP), and such personnel are instructed to follow the applicable portions of the EOP except to the extent deviations are appropriate as a result of specific circumstances during the course of an emergency. - 4.
 The EOP has been reviewed and approved by the appropriate executives. - 5.
-Drills have been conducted to the extent required by section 25.53(f) of the Commission's rules. - 6.
+Drills have been conducted to the extent required by 16 Tex.
+Admin.
+Code § 25.53(f). - 6.
 The EOP or an appropriate summary has been distributed to local jurisdictions as needed. - 7.
 CenterPoint Houston maintains a business continuity plan that addresses returning to normal operations after disruptions caused by an incident. - 8.
 CenterPoint Houston's emergency management personnel who are designated to interact with local, state, and federal emergency management officials during emergency events have received the latest IS-100, IS-200, IS-700 and IS-800 National Incident Management System (NIMS) training.